nwamsamson/LEMP-STACK-DEPLOYMENT/project2.md

 # LEMP STACK IMPLEMENTATION

-For this project, I will be deploying a LEMP STACK LEMP- Linux, Nginx, Mysql, PHP
+For this project, I will be deploying a LEMP STACK.

+LEMP- Linux, Nginx, Mysql, PHP

-## 1. STEP 1- INSTALLING THE NGINX WEB SERVER
+## 1. INSTALLING THE NGINX WEB SERVER

 An AWS EC2 instance is running with Ubuntu OS.
 To begin, I installed nginx web server using the following commands: